Education Jobs

 Teaching Assistant – Early Years (Kindergarten) [Openings: 4]

-Openings: 4 Location: Nairobi – Lavington Green / Muthangari Overview: Our client is looking for Teaching Assistants to support early years teachers with small-group activities, reading corners, and outdoor play.
-You’ll be trained on safeguarding, positive behavior, and daily routines (snack, nap, toileting supervision).
-The school values warm, patient communicators who can follow lesson plans, prepare materials, and maintain a tidy classroom environment so that learning feels safe and joyful.
+Openings: 4 Location: Nairobi – Lavington Green / Muthangari Overview: Early years learning thrives on patience, warmth, and careful attention to routine.
+As a Teaching Assistant, you’ll support teachers with small-group activities, reading corners, and outdoor play, helping create a classroom environment where children feel safe, engaged, and inspired to explore.
+Our client values communicators who can balance structure with care.
+You’ll learn safeguarding, positive behavior techniques, and daily routines like snack, nap, and toileting supervision, ensuring that every child’s day is smooth and secure.
+From preparing learning stations to supporting phonics and basic numeracy, your work will directly enhance lessons while giving teachers the support they need to focus on instruction.
+Playground supervision and smooth transitions will be part of your daily rhythm, keeping children safe and engaged throughout the day.
+You’ll also interact with parents under teacher guidance, update display boards, and maintain classroom materials and cleanliness.
+Every small effort tidy shelves, prepared stations, clear communication contributes to a joyful, effective learning environment.
+Over time, you’ll develop foundational skills in classroom management, child development, and instructional support.
+For someone patient, organized, and child-focused, this role provides a clear path toward becoming an early years teacher, while making a tangible difference in children’s first learning experiences.
 Key Responsibilities: - Prepare learning stations; support phonics and basic numeracy. - Supervise playgrounds and transitions; track attendance. - Communicate kindly with parents under teacher guidance. - Keep materials clean; update display boards.
 Education & Experience: - Certificate/Diploma in ECDE/Teacher Aide; 0–1 year.
 Skills: - Patience, child safety awareness, clear English/Kiswahili.
 KPIs: - Classroom readiness, incident-free supervision, parent feedback.
 Compensation (Kenya): - Base: KES 40,000–56,000. - Term stipend: KES 3,000–5,000 for classroom setup weeks. - After-school care premium: +10% for 4–6 pm duty.
 Client estimates.
 Actual offers vary with ECDE credentials, first-aid certification, and availability for school events.
 Benefits: - Medical, tea/lunch, CPD days, tuition discounts after probation.
 Growth Path: - Teaching Assistant → Class Assistant II → Early Years Teacher (upon qualifying).

 K sh 40,000 – 56,000 gross / month